Jordan protests: Thousands rally over economic policies

 The demonstrators have been emboldened by demonstrations in Tunisia that led to the flight of former Tunisian leader Zine al-Abedine Ben Ali, the BBC's Dale Gavlak reports from Amman.

-They include left-wingers and Islamists, and trade unionists.'King should be guide'
+They include left-wingers and Islamists, and trade unionists.

 The crowd in Amman directed chants at the prime minister: "Listen Samir, change is soon coming," they said.
 "The Jordanian people are on fire."